-Evidence Basis and Replication of Effective Practices Figure 10 Evidence Basis Replication of Effective Interventions Amass the additional people needed to provide coordinated, consistent, evidence-based supports Balfanz, page 7 Also see Henry (2017) 52 We recognize the importance of consistent caring individuals providing evidence-based support.
-Our FSCS coordinator and volunteers will provide direct services, academic and noncognitive, during expanded learning time, and will implement evidence-based practices.
-Use data to identify students' needs Balfanz, page 18 Also see Flannery (2019) 53 Through our partnership with schools and the KDE, Community School Coordinators will utilize data in real time to evaluate student needs, and to ensure they receive appropriate services during expanded learning times.
-Implement early warning systems (EWS) Balfanz, page 19 Also see Faria (2017) 54 Our Early Warning System, based on real-time data, signals that a student is falling off track to graduating without the need for remediation in postsecondary.
-Community School Coordinators will regularly monitor the early warning system to ensure students are on track.
-Adopt preventative, real-time intervention and rapid recovery student support strategies Balfanz, page 20 Progress monitoring key to tiered interventions Also see Klingbeil (2016) 55 Community School Coordinators are key to our real-time intervention .
+Evidence Basis and Replication of E ffective Practices Figure 9 Evidence Basis Replication of Effective Interventions Amass the additional people needed to provide coordinated, consistent, evidence-based supports Balfanz, page 7 Also see Henry (2017) 54 We recognize the importance of consistent caring individuals providing evidence-based support.
+Our FSCS coordinator and volunteers will provide direct services, academic and non-cognitive, during expanded learning time, and will implement evidence-based practices.
+Use data to identify students' needs Balfanz, page 18 Also see Flannery (2019) 55 Through our partnership with schools and data sources, School Coordinators will utilize data in real time to evaluate student needs, and to ensure they receive appropriate services during expanded learning times.
+Implement early warning systems (EWS) Balfanz, page 19 Also see Faria (2017) 56 Our Early Warning System, based on real-time data, signals that a student is falling off track to graduating without the need for remediation in postsecondary.
+School Coordinators will regularly monitor the early warning system to ensure students are on track.
+Adopt preventative, real-time intervention and rapid recovery student support strategies Balfanz, page 20 Progress monitoring key to tiered interventions Also see Klingbeil (2016) 57 School Coordinators are key to our real-time intervention .
 Their continual review of student progress enables rapid intervention.
 For example, if an 8 th grader is below benchmark on math, which puts them "off track" for graduating without the need for remediation, the FSCS coordinator will ensure the student is provided extended learning opportunities where math supports will be immediately provided.
 As importantly, the FSCS Coordinator will monitor to ensure they move back "on track."
-Employ a disciplined multi- tiered approach with built-in continuous improvement We employ a tiered intervention system : At 1 st level, practices are in place school wide.
+Employ a disciplined multi-tiered approach with built-in continuous improvement tools Balfanz, page 20 Also see Arden (2017) 58 We employ a tiered intervention system : At 1 st level, practices are in place school wide.
 At 2 nd level, school and program staff use targeted, small group interventions.
-At 3 rd

-Evidence Basis and Replication of Effective Practices Figure 1 Evidence Basis Replication of Effective Interventions tools Balfanz, page 20 Also see Arden (2017) 56 level, staff and volunteers undertake one-on-one, efforts.
-Community School Coordinators continually review data to determine level of interventions.
-Deploying volunteers to provide coordinated, consistent, student supports Balfanz, pages 8, 21 Also see Henry (2017b) 57 Our FSCS will use trained volunteers and to provide support to our students.
+At 3 rd level, staff and volunteers undertake one-on-one, efforts.
+School Coordinators continually review data to determine level of interventions.
+Deploying volunteers to provide coordinated, consistent, student supports Balfanz, pages 8, 21 Also see Henry (2017b) 59 Our FSCS will use trained volunteers and to provide support to our students.
 Examples are our use of the Check and Connect evidence-based intervention to support students in the transition from 8 th to 9 th grade and the Bottom Line Advising evidence-based intervention to support 12 th grade students

 Active family and community engagement: Our design is informed by research and practice around active family and community engagement as well as family and community mobilization.
 Research has consistently shown that academic achievement increases if parents are involved and engaged in a child's learning.
 Further, we adhere to the complementary learning approach of the Global Family Research Project (formerly the Harvard Family Research Project), based on decades of research exhibiting the effectiveness of integrated supports in promoting children's learning and contributing to their school success.
-59
+61